Soil Health and Your Foundation

-Soil is a critical component when it comes to the health of a building’s foundation.
-If the wrong footing is built for the soil or waterproofing solutions aren’t provided for certain problem soils then the foundation can be subject to structural problems.
+Soil health is a critical component when it comes to a building’s foundation.
+If the wrong footing is built for the soil or waterproofing solutions aren’t provided for certain problem soils, then the foundation can be subject to structural problems.

-It’s important to conduct a soil survey prior to construction so that the appropriate foundation is designed and identify potentially problematic soils.
+It’s important to conduct a soil survey prior to construction so that the appropriate foundation is designed.

 Expansive or reactive clay soils can have a negative effect on a structure’s foundation.
-The American Society of Civil Engineers estimates that at least half of the homes in the United States are built on expanding smectite clays, and of those at least half have or will sustain structural damage.
+The American Society of Civil Engineers estimates that at least half of the homes in the United States are built on expanding smectite clays.

 Expansive soils react to changes in moisture.
 When water is introduced the soils expand, while the soils contract when the moisture is removed.
 This will result in differential movement and structural problems.

 Expansive soils are responsible for more home damage every year than floods, tornadoes and hurricanes.